What is Final Expense Insurance: Plan Now ‘Cause We’re All The Walking Dead

 What is Final Expense Insurance?

-The most important thing a Rockstar needs to know is that final expense insurance is a life insurance policy.
+Final expense insurance is a life insurance policy.
 It pays out cash to your survivors, tax-free, to cover your immediate burial costs when you go to join that big band in the sky.

 Let’s clear up something right now.
 There are a few terms that agents use for end-of-life planning including final expense insurance, burial insurance, funeral expense insurance, cremation insurance…